Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Visitors wishing to take a break from all that art may want to see the Plaza de Toros, Spain's largest bullring, where regular bullfights are still held.
 Sports fanatics who like something a little less blood-thirsty can watch Real Madrid, or Atletico Madrid, two of Spain's most famous football teams, kick off.
 Madrid is also home to some gorgeous plazas and parks which are worth exploring.

-One of Madrid's most famous attractions is the 19th-century Prado Museum, one of the world's greatest art galleries, with more than 7,000 paintings that include masterpieces by Fra Angelico, Botticelli, El Bosco, Titian, Rembrandt, and Velazquez.
+Renowned as one of Madrid's most famous attractions, and one of the world's greatest art galleries, the 19th-century Prado Museum has more than 7,000 paintings that include masterpieces by Fra Angelico, Botticelli, El Bosco, Titian, Rembrandt, and Velazquez.
 The museum began as a Royal collection, which succeeding dynasties have added to.
 The collection naturally focuses on the Spanish masters, particularly Goya, whose exhibited works fascinatingly follow the development of his painting from the sun-soaked early scenes of joyful festivities to the grim madness characterising his 'black period'.
-The Prado has few equals - and whether you are an art lover or not, you should check out this magnificent Madrid attraction.
-The collection is vast so cater at least a few hours to really be able to appreciate it.
-There is a cafe and restaurant in the museum, as well as a gift shop and bookshop.
-Tickets can be booked in advance online, allowing the prepared to skip entrance queues.
-Guided tours are available, but groups wanting a tour must make reservations at least 24 hours in advance.
-Audio guides are available for hire in multiple languages.
-No photography is permitted in the galleries.
+Art lovers will find that the Prado has few equals.

-The massive Royal Palace on the Plaza de Oriente in Madrid dates from 1734, when the 3,000-roomed royal residence was commissioned by Philip V. The imposing palace was built on the site of a Moorish fortress which dated back to the 9th century.
+The massive Royal Palace on the Plaza de Oriente in Madrid dates from 1734, when the 3,000-roomed royal residence was commissioned by Philip V. The imposing palace was built on the site of a Moorish fortress that dated back to the 9th century.
 It was last called home by the royal family in 1931, but is still an official royal residence and is used for some royal events.
 Most of the rooms are now open to the public, and others are used for state business.
 English tours are run regularly, lasting about two hours, taking visitors to the reception room and state apartments, the impressive armoury, and the royal pharmacy.
-The grandiose state apartments are filled with art treasures, antiques, and opulent Rococo décor that could even rival Versailles.
-The palace gardens, in their current reincarnation, date from 1890 and contain a number of sculptures.
-The palace affords visitors great views over the city and there is plenty to explore in the vast palace complex.
-Apart from the guided tours, visitors can self-guide with a rented audio guide, or simply purchase a brochure in their language of choice.

 The Panteon de Goya (Goya's Tomb) is situated in the Glorieta de San Antonio de la Florida, and is known as Goya's Sistine Chapel.
 The artist decorated the dome and cupola of the little chapel with a fresco depicting the miracles of St Anthony, with the use of sponges, a project that took six weeks to complete.
 Amazingly, Goya persisted with the project despite the fact that he was struggling with deafness and apparently felt dizzy most of the time he was working on the ceiling.
 Mirrors have been placed in strategic places to provide better glimpses of the art.
 The chapel also contains the artist's tomb.
-The art work in his final resting place is more bright and cheerful than is typical of Goya.
-But his inclusion of ordinary working class people, not to mention prostitutes and beggars, angered the Spanish nobility.
-Luckily his patron, King Carlos IV, approved of the fresco.
-Next door to the Ermita there is a replica of the chapel, which is used for religious services, so as to preserve the original as a museum.
+The artwork in his final resting place is more bright and cheerful than is typical of Goya.

 One of the most well-known plazas in the country, Puerta del Sol is the historical and geographical heart of the city.
 The 15th-century entryway earned its name by being bathed in the rays of the rising sun due its eastern position.
 Littered with famous landmarks, Puerta del Sol is home to the famous Spanish clock tower whose bell marks the beginning of the New Year.
-The official symbol of Madrid (El Oso y El Madroño) is immortalised in a 20-ton statue of a bear eating fruits off a Madrono tree.
+The official symbol of Madrid (El Oso y El Madrono) is immortalised in a 20-ton statue of a bear eating fruits off a Madrono tree.
 There's also a large equestrian statue of King Carlos III on display.
-Unmistakable is the luminous Tio Pepe sign while more discreet is the kilómetro cero marker on the pavement, symbolically placing Puerta del Sol at the centre of Spain.
-This geographical importance is mirrored politically and socially: the plaza is a popular site for rallies and protests, and remains an important venue for social gatherings, festivals, and events.
-Puerta del Sol is well worth a visit and the area is popular with tourists, with many hotels nearby.
+The plaza is a popular site for rallies and protests, and remains an important venue for social gatherings, festivals, and events.

 A worthwhile visit in a country known for its rich history, the National Archaeological Museum was founded in 1867 with the purpose of being a depository for the collection of coin, archaeological, ethnographical, and decorative art collections compiled by the Spanish monarchs.
 Situated in a stately neoclassical mansion alongside the National Library, the museum's collection ranges from prehistoric times to the 19th century.
-One of the major exhibits is the famous Iberian statue, 'The Lady of Elche', a carving from the 4th century BC found on the south-eastern coast of Spain.
-Other intriguing exhibits are the Islamic collection, outlining the long and influential history of the Moors in Spain, and the replica of Altamira Cave, inhabited over 18,000 years ago, with rock paintings depicting bison, horses, boars, and human handprints.
-The replica of the cave can be found in the garden and is particularly notable because the original has been closed to the public to prevent deterioration.
-The museum also holds interesting collections of Visigoth, Roman, and Greek artefacts.
-With three floors of exhibition space, this museum is a treasure trove for those interested in the archaeological history of Spain.
+One of the major exhibits is the famous Iberian statue, 'The Lady of Elche', a carving from the 4th century BC found on the southeastern coast of Spain.
+Another intriguing exhibit is the Islamic collection, outlining the long and influential history of the Moors in Spain.

-A great day out for the kids is a trip to the Safari Park, set in an African-style savannah landscape and home to giraffe, camels, zebras, elephants, hippos, bison, bears, baboons, monkeys, and rhino.
+Kids will enjoy a trip to Safari Madrid, which is set in an African-style savannah landscape and is home to giraffe, camels, zebras, elephants, hippos, bison, bears, baboons, monkeys, and rhino.
 The main wildlife attractions are the big cats, including lions, tigers, and cougars.
 Many of the animals are allowed to roam free, simulating an African safari experience that lets visitors view game from their vehicles.
+Small kids will be delighted with the selection of meek, cuddly animals that they are allowed to interact with.
 Those who have been on real safaris will find the park disappointing, however.
-There is a reptile collection, including a number of exotic snakes, and some interesting birds.
-There are daily lion-taming and bird shows shows, as well as activities like camel rides.
-Small kids will be delighted with the selection of meek, cuddly animals that they are allowed to interact with.
-There are two picnic areas in the park and a swimming pool and slide that offer a welcome respite after a day of game viewing.
-There is even a go-karting track and some paddle boats to play on.
-It is recommended that visitors bring their own food and also something to feed the animals.
-Animal food is on sale at the park but it is far cheaper to bring your own.

 Home to nearly 3,000 animals from all over the world and an impressive aquarium, the Madrid Zoo is a great attraction for kids on holiday in the city.
 Highlights of the zoo include koala bears, pandas, zebras, raccoons, bears, reindeers, rhinos, otters, lions, chimpanzees, hippos, lemurs, lynx, buffalo, elephants, wolves, orangutans, baboons, gorillas, giraffes, and tigers.
 The zoo also boasts a good variety of reptiles and birds.
 Marine animals include the ever-popular dolphins, seals, penguins, and sharks.
 There are dolphin and sea lion shows.
-The queues can get long at the entrance, and there are discounts for booking online, so it is worth booking your tickets in advance via the official website.
-Luckily, once inside the zoo is so vast that it seldom feels too crowded.
-Those who have trouble walking or are in a bit of a lazy mood can rent golf carts to get them around.
-There are plenty of snack kiosks and eateries spread throughout the grounds, but it is also possible to bring your own picnic.
-It's a good idea to travel to the zoo on the metro, because parking can be a problem on a busy day.
-The Madrid Zoo can easily keep the family occupied and entertained for a full day.
+The zoo carries out different conservation and breeding programmes for species in serious danger of extinction.

 Madrid has endless fun and entertainment to offer kids on holiday.
 While it is a bustling city, famous for its art galleries and nightlife, it is also very family-friendly.
 Kids will enjoy many of the main sightseeing attractions, and will revel in the many fiestas and events held in the city streets.
 The variety of attractions aimed specifically at children is also impressive and should keep the whole family happy.